Looking for something to do this spring with the family? Check out this list of 59 fun, family-friendly activities that are very affordable.

 You can invest in a good sturdy kite that should last you several seasons and have everyone take turns flying it, or head to your local dollar store and pick up a couple of cheapos that should last a time or two.

 Spring is a great time to get out there and hit the local trails.
 Just make sure to watch for ticks if they are prominent in your area.
 You can buy a tick spray and apply it before your hike, but you still need to give everyone in your family a once-over check for ticks and have someone do the same for you once you are done with your hike.

 6. Go Hunting For Earthworms

-I grew up on Vancouver Island where it rains often in Spring and one of my childhood memories is going out after a rainstorm to look at all the earthworms that were now out on the ground.
-They were out because their burrows would fill with water and thus they couldn’t get the oxygen they needed to breathe.
-Adults might think earthworms are kind of creepy, but kids generally love them.
+I grew up on Vancouver Island where it often rains in spring and one of my childhood memories is going out after a rainstorm to look at all the earthworms that were now out on the ground.
+They were out because their burrows would fill with water, and thus they couldn’t get the oxygen they needed to breathe.
+Adults might think earthworms are creepy, but kids generally love them.